 The Three Little Pigs will be the first to tell you that brick is a reliable building material, used to create everything from walls to chimneys to firepits.
 But what do you do with leftover brick after the job is done, or with any chipped or cracked bricks that you end up replacing?
 Is brick recycling an option?

-Brick can be recycled along with construction and demolition (C&D) waste, which includes other building products like carpet, concrete, drywall, shingles and wood.
+Brick can be recycled along with construction and demolition (C&D) waste, which includes other building products like carpet, concrete, drywall, shingles, and wood.
 But for consumers looking to dispose of only a few bricks, reuse is probably the more viable option.

 What Is Brick?

 One of the key benefits of building with brick is that it is fire- and water-resistant, making it ideal for withstanding natural disasters on the outside of your house.
-Unfortunately, the recycling process for most materials involves melting them down (e.g., glass, metal, plastic) or blending with water (paper), and the melting point of brick is 4,000 degrees Fahrenheit, which complicates the recycling process.
+Unfortunately, the recycling process for most materials involves melting them down (e.g., glass, metal, plastic) or blending them with water (paper), and the melting point of brick is 4,000 degrees Fahrenheit, which complicates the recycling process.

 Why Recycle Brick?